Zireael07/roguelikedev-does-the-complete-roguelike-tutorial/README.md

 You need to have Python 2.7.10 or higher and run **pip install bearlibterminal**.
 I will look into providing a bundled blt version, but that will come later.

+For saving/loading to work, you need to run **pip install jsonpickle**.

 ## Other participants that use BearLibTerminal
 [VedVid](https://github.com/VedVid/roguelikedev-does-the-complete-roguelike-tutorial)